 Almost all of the sheaths I make are deep sheaths.
 That is, they come up the knife handle far enough to hold the knife securely without a keeper strap.
 The common sheath with a snap-secured keeper strap is a nuisance, and an invitation to lose your knife.
-Some forty years ago I lost a good Boy Scout sheath knife, because the keeper strap didn't stay snapped.
-When I was able to buy another, I made a sheath for it that didn't depend on a strap.
+Some fifty years ago I lost a good Boy Scout sheath knife, because the keeper strap didn't stay snapped.
+When I was able to buy another, I made a sheath for it that didn't depend on a strap for retention.
 I still have that knife.
 Because there's no snap to fumble with, it's easy to get the knife in and out as needed.

 An exception would be very large knives, which border on being short swords.
 As a rule, these are sufficiently blade-heavy to stay put.
 Even here, a friction fit is a good idea.

 If possible, study original examples from the period that you're representing.
 I strongly recommend "Knives and Scabbards" from the London Museum for early sheaths, and "The Knife in Homespun America" by Madison Grant for Colonial Period sheaths.
 The book "Knifemaking" by Bo Bergman has excellent instructions and illustrations for Scandinavian style sheaths.
+Sadly, this book has gone out of print, but you may be able for find a copy at your library.

 I get my leather from M. Steffan's Sons, Inc. This is probably the is the oldest leather goods store in the nation under the same name and family.
 Now operated by the fifth generation, it's a great source for leather and leather working supplies.
 This is where I get the leather I sell on the web page.
 You can reach Linda Steffan, the current owner, at 716-852-6771.